move-lab-archive/beatthetraffic/README.md

 Kill the process after 1 sec overwise it will extract all the frames of the video. (or change with a command that just extract the first frame 😝)

+The final asset must be 1280x720 size, and you should use image optim https://imageoptim.com/online before copying the asset.

 Then you need to convert it to jpeg and copy it to the following folder:

 `/static/levels/${cityname}-level${levelNb}/firstframe.jpg`